roytang/blog/content/post/2006/12/the-escapist-the-rise-and-fall-of-troika.md

 ---
-categories:
+categories: []
+date: 2006-12-26 22:12:37
+tags:
 - Gaming
-date: 2006-12-26 22:12:37
-title: "The Escapist -- The Rise and Fall of Troika"
+title: The Escapist -- The Rise and Fall of Troika
 type: post
 url: /2006/12/the-escapist-the-rise-and-fall-of-troika/
 ---